kawansoft/aceql-http/README.md

 The SQL Firewall Managers Section allows to define SQL firewall rulesets to use for each database.

 The rulesets are defines through one or more "SQL Firewall Managers",  Java classes that are injected at AceQL Server startup.
-A SQL Firewall Manager It a built-in or user-developed Java class that implements the   [SqlFirewallManager](https://www.aceql.com/rest/soft/5.0.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface built in AceQL.
+A SQL Firewall Manager It a built-in or user-developed Java class that implements the   [SqlFirewallManager](https://www.aceql.com/rest/soft/5.0.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface.

 A `SqlFirewallManager`concrete implementation allows to:

 - Define if a client user has the right to call a `Statement.executeUpdate` (i.e. call a statement that updates the database).
 - Define if a client user has the right to call a raw `Statement` that is not a `PreparedStatement`.
-- Define if a client user has the right to call a the AceQL Metadata API.
+- Define if a client user has the right to call a the [AceQL Metadata API](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-5.0.1-user-guide-api.md#db_schema_download).
 - Define a specific piece of Java code to analyze the source code of the SQL statement before allowing or not it's execution.

 Multiple `SqlFirewallManager` may be defined and chained.